 For a massage gun to really be considered a percussive therapy device, at least 10mm or more is required.
 Even so, for a device like this to really be effective, a lot of stall force is also needed.
 This is because a better stall force can make up for a short amplitude.
 It is also required to keep the device revving fast under pressure.

 In other words, we recommend to opt for a 10mm stroke length device that has more stall force, than for the opposite setup.

 Even though the device may not be able to hit deep into the muscle, it can be pressed hard against the skin to achieve this.
 We took this into consideration when choosing which massage gun to include in our list.

-Finally, there are cheap guns like Legiral Le3 (which we reviewed), or Cansou that scream at you with their 16mm amplitude but have very low stall force.
+Finally, there are cheap guns like Fitpulse (which we tested), or Butyce that scream at you with their 15-16mm amplitude but have very low stall force.

 Amplitude Comparison of Massage Guns for Under $100

 In our numerous tests, no other massage gun in this category could match our best pick Urikar Pro 2.
 We measured 12mm amplitude (advertised is 15mm).
 If you want a deeper massage, this is it.
 In the mini category, 6 to 9 mm is a usual amplitude.